khalidalisqa/Test-Automation-Task/README.md

 # Test-Automation-Task
-# congigure git in system
+# configure git in system